jcpsimmons/ls-micro-api-cloud-function/README.md

 # Living Spaces eCommerce API

-Micro-API for retrieving product data from Firebase.
+API for retrieving product data from Firebase.
 Each folder deploys on a Google Cloud Function.
 All functions should have "Content-Type" set to "application/json". api_key "xxxxx" should be replaced with your API key.

 ---